Syndicate (2012 video game): Plot

 At EuroCorp New York HQ, Denham and Merit believe Kilo is brain-dead and send him to be rebooted while they plan to retrieve Lily's chip and recover useful information on DART 6.
 Kilo begins to remember his secret past: he learns that Denham led a EuroCorp team to kill his parents and abduct him as a baby because he has genes ideal for becoming an agent.
 Kilo escapes from his restraints and rescues Lily, who tells Kilo that like him, all of EuroCorp's agents were abducted as children and their memories were modified so they would remain loyal to EuroCorp.
-Lily created the DART 6 chip, hoping to use it to make the syndicates retain their humanity and care about both chipped and un-chipped civilians, but she realizes she was naïve to think that way.
+Lily created the DART 6 chip, hoping to use it to make the syndicates retain their humanity and care about both chipped and unchipped civilians, but she realizes she was naïve to think that way.

 As Cayman-Global attacks EuroCorp's New York HQ, Kilo and Lily head towards Denham's office to prevent him from activating the kill switch on their DART chips.
 Kilo has to fight off both EuroCorp and Cayman-Global forces, as well as several EuroCorp agents.
 At the top of the tower, he is forced to fight Merit and two other agents, who are under Denham's orders to kill him.
 Kilo defeats the agents, and overpowers and kills Merit.
-Kilo then heads towards Denham's office but finds Denham has activated his kill switch, which starts to affect Kilo's movements.
+Kilo then heads towards Denham's office, but finds Denham has activated his kill switch, which starts to affect Kilo's movements.
 Weakened, Kilo confronts Denham, who justifies abducting him as a child.
 Kilo manages to fight against the kill-switch order and corners Denham, who lets himself fall over a ledge to his death.
 As the game ends, EuroCorp lies in ruins and Lily gives Kilo a pistol, telling him that he is free from anyone's control.